 Last but not least, Ska Brewing once again lived up to their name with an amazing line up of ska music for this party.
 The Rebel Set started the party off right with some hard-rocking ska punk music.
 The Pietasters brought more of the traditional ska sound, which had the crowd skanking in no time.
 Finally, The Skatalites were awesome, with a reggae-ska vibe that was perfectly suited for dancing beneath the setting sun and well into the evening.

 Next year, Ska Brewing turns 20.
 We have no idea what they have in store for that milestone anniversary.
 We can dream that it will somehow involve our favorite ska-core band, but who knows.
-There are lots a great music out there, just like there is a lot of great beer.
+There are lots of great music out there, just like there is a lot of great beer.
 I’m sure whomever and whatever Ska Brewing brings to their 20th, it will be great.
-Whatever they do, we know these things for certain: It will be a kick ass party, and we wouldn’t miss it for the world.
+Whatever they do, we know these things for certain: It will be a kick-ass party, and we wouldn’t miss it for the world.